boutroslab/CRISPRAnalyzeR/README.md

 #### Latest Version and Changelog

 ```
+Version 1.11BETA
+- added more detailed error handling
+- changed behaviour of automatic file renaming
+- fixed rare BAGEL/ScreenBEAM issues
+- added download of Hit Calling Data (Data Review Section) as Tab-separated .TSV or Excel .XLSX
+- added download of sgRNA re-evaluation file (Data Review Section) as Tab-separated .TSV
+- added CDF (cumulative frequency) plots for Gene and sgRNA level (takes long time to be visualized for Genome-wide screens and many samples!)
+- reworked Data Review Section to be more user-friendly
+- updated highcharts plots to latest version
+- improved data handling for less hard disk space
+- improved plot handling by adding crosshair/removing tooltips where applicable
+- added Data Review Section to report
+- improved speed of report generation
+- improved UI for easier and more streamlined appearance
+- fixed small glitches with libraries
+- improved file consistency check even more - now even rare cases should be reported
+- improved data handling to automatically correct certain flaws in file consistency to not interrupt the user experience

 Version 1.10 (latest)
 - added possibility to have log files exported in real time for debugging using -v parameter (see bottom of the page for debugging section)
 - added status information on the Download CRISPRAnalyzeR page to show what features are active/inactive